Pumping At Work

 You don’t have to quit breastfeeding when you go back to your job.
 Here are the techniques and tools to help you pump successfully.

-When is the best time to pump once I return to work?
+I really want to breastfeed, but is it worth the hassle once I return to work?

 As Anderson points out, continuing to breastfeed once you’ve returned to work can add time and work to your day, but the benefits to your baby are endless.
 Short-term perks include fewer ear infections and respiratory illnesses and less diarrhea.
 Longer-term benefits include a reduced risk for asthma, allergies, childhood obesity, diabetes and some childhood cancers, according to Marsha Walker, R.N., I.B.C.L.C., a lactation consultant in Weston, Mass., and former president of the International Lactation Consultant Association.

 I know I need a good breast pump.
 Should I buy or rent one?